Pay when on furlough

 Minimum wage during furlough

-If furloughed staff are paid 80% of their wages, this might mean they get less than the minimum wage.
-This is allowed as long as they were not working or doing work-related training.
+If staff on furlough were paid 80% of their wages, this might mean they got less than the minimum wage.
+This was allowed as long as they were not working or doing work-related training.
 For example, training that made money or provided a service for their employer or an organisation linked to their employer.

 If someone did work-related training while on furlough

 If someone did work-related training, the employer must have paid them at least the National Minimum Wage or the National Living Wage during their pay period.
 In most cases, furlough pay would be sufficient for these hours.
 If not, the employer must top up their furlough pay.